 A Concept Birthed Before ABV Opened

 “Over Proof has been an idea we’ve been kicking around for some time, even before we opened ABV,” says Smith.
 “We’ve got such an incredibly talented group of people working with us, and launching Over Proof is a way to give our staff ownership to create something new and a little crazy.
 I mean, we are essentially opening four bars in one year.
 That’s a little insane, but it will be a lot of fun.”

 First Theme: Rum

-Rum is one of the best representations of overproof spirits and a spirit that has satiated Americans since colonial days.
+Rum is one of the best representations of overproof spirits and a spirit that has satiated Americans since the time of British colonization.
 So it makes sense the crew started here.
 “We figured people would expect us do mezcal, tequila or whiskey,” says Fitzgerald.
 “So we took on rum as a challenge, as well as a surprise.”

 Naming the rum pop-up bar Flip-Flop, which runs until April 20 starting with a 7:30 p.m. seating on Thursdays and Fridays of five cocktails paired with food.
 But none of this is meant to be a strict tasting menu.
 “We’ve experienced tasting menus where these magical [food and drink] combinations are expected but aren’t always so ... we want people to have a good time and have an experience they wouldn’t necessarily be able to have downstairs,” he says.
 So imbibe and engage interchangeably as you wish.

 Cocktails to Start